Harvested in Jeongseon, Korea

 1. Soak the Gondre Rice overnight in a bowl of cold water.
 Then boil it for 20 minutes.
 Drain and rinse under cold water.
 Then squeeze the water out of the leaves.
 Season the gondre with a drizzle of perilla oil and salt.
 Then use your hands to toss and coat them evenly.

-3. While the rice is cooking, mix all of the ingredients listed under "seasoning".
-When your rice is finished, add a few spoonfuls of the seasoning on top.
-Mix it up like bibimbap and enjoy!
+3. While the rice is cooking, mix all of the ingredients listed under "seasoning sauce".
+When your rice is finished, add a few spoonfuls of the sauce on top.
+Mix it thoroughly like bibimbap and enjoy!

 We handpicked the best